Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 }
 ```

-TODO: [Screenshot] - Create new file in the Copilot Chat extension
+TODO: Add a Screenshot here! - Create new file in the Copilot Chat extension
 ![Image of TBD](/Images/placeholder-Small.png)

 - In the Copilot Chat extension window, press the button to add the method to the `FlightsController.cs` class.